ireymon/data-engineering/README.markdown

 ```

 ## Notes
 For ease of setup this example app uses sqlite.
-This is not recommened for production use.
+This is not recommended for production use.
 To handle authentication I used devise.
-To make handling fileuploads easy I used the paperclip gem.
+To make handling file uploads easy I used the paperclip gem.

+Thank you for giving me an opportunity to complete this fun little challenge.

 Any questions or comments please email Michael Irey at michael.irey@gmail.com